-For information on configuring ISA legacy adapters, see "Configuring an ISA Legacy Adapter" on page 80 or refer to Using Your Personal Computer.
+For information on configuring ISA legacy adapters, see "Configuring an ISA Legacy Adapter" on page 66 or see Using Your Personal Computer.
 For information on error messages from resource conflicts, see Using Your Personal Computer.

 Installing Adapters in the Riser Card